noraalqassim/To-Do-List-App/README.md

 - **Update task content**:

-  You can update task content by clicking the edit icon.
-Note that completed tasks cannot be edited.
+  You can update the task content by clicking the edit icon.
+Don't worry, completed tasks cannot be edited.

 - **Delete tasks**: